Best daily deals

 Loading chart ...

 The Q30’s ANC capability performs well in reducing environmental noise.
-You also get three ANC modes to toggle between in the app, depending on if you and indoors, outdoors, or on the go.
+You also get three ANC modes to toggle between in the app, depending on whether you are indoors, outdoors, or on the go.
 The Soundcore app further allows customization of the sound profile through its equalizer, though the EQ presets aren’t as effective as you’ll find in more expensive options.
 As is becoming common with headphones, there is a lot of over-emphasis on the bass and higher harmonics, which, while not ideal, can be fun for listening to high-energy genres.

 Anker Soundcore Life Q30